amalj99/Effect-of-COVID-19-on-Pollution-levels-in-India/README.md

 * Data: https://www.kaggle.com/rohanrao/air-quality-data-in-india

 ## Data Description
-The dataset conatins 26219 rows conatining daily entries for 12 different pollutants for 24 cities.
+The dataset conatins 26219 rows containing daily entries for 12 different pollutants for 24 cities.
 It also contains the AQI and AQI Bucket values for each entry.

 ## Conclusion
 * Using various visualization methods we can conclude that the overall pollution level in multiple cities across the country did decrease after the nationwide lockdown was enforced.